CharlinZheng/CharlinZheng.github.io/content/event/ECCE/index.md

   country: United States

 summary: About ECCE.
-abstract: 'The IEEE Energy Conversion Congress and Exposition (ECCE) is a premier conference for the exchange of cutting-edge research and developments in the field of energy conversion components & controls, power electronics and electric machines & drives.
-ECCE was first held in 2009, when it combined the IEEE Power Electronics Society Power Electronics Specialists Conference (PESC) with the IEEE Industry Applications Society Industrial Power Conversion Systems Department of the IEEE IAS Annual Meeting.'
+abstract: 'The IEEE Energy Conversion Congress and Exposition (ECCE) is a premier conference for the exchange of cutting-edge research and developments in the field of energy conversion components & controls, power electronics and electric machines & drives.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.